Financial freedom is the ability to meet all you living expenses:

 26. Pack your snacks for your family during outings.
 You’ll eat healthier and save lots.

 27. Reduce the number of times you eat out.
 You’ll easily save hundreds of dollars a year this way.

 28. Stop eating out.
 You’ll save even more money!

-30. Remember to read instructions on packaged foods like yogurt.
+30. Remember to read the instructions on packaged foods like yogurt.
 For example, once opened, use within 3 days.
 Stick a note on your fridge door.
 Avoid food spoilage and save $.

 31. Stretch ground beef with beans to make chili beans.